leaf2fire/leaf2fire.github.io/_posts/2018-07-21-body-maintenance.md

 ---
-title: Body Maintenance and Training
+title: Body Maintenance and Improvement
 categories: collections
 permalink: /:categories/body-maintenance
 ---

-Maintaining and training a physical body is important, because that is the medium which we experience the world.
-Here, I document my current methods for maintaining and training my body.
+> We experience the world through our bodies.
+A better body leads to better
+> experiences.
+Achieving a better body takes effort, knowledge, and discipline.

 # Balance

 # Cardio

+AKA heart or cardiovascular training.
+This will allow us to improve our means of transportation.

 **Aerobic**

 Breathing should be relaxed, silent, slow, deep, and nasal.
+Talking and laughing can be done without shortness of breath.

 **Resources**